mk2lehe/miniab_idex/README.md

 ![sample](20210725_212956.jpg)

 ## Findings
 Superslicer still has some work in fully supporting idex.
-For example wipe tower - does not work as intended. workaround; filament start & end gcode.
+For example wipe tower - tool change retract/unretract does not work as intended
+workaround; filament start & end gcode.

 Workaround *thanks* to https://github.com/prusa3d/PrusaSlicer/issues/5377